Automattic/jetpack/readme.txt

 == Changelog ==

-= 9.0.2 =

-* Release date: October 9, 2020

-**Enhancements**

-* Publicize: improve handling of URLs when generating Twitter threads.

-**Bug fixes**

-* Instagram Embeds: ensure that Instagram URLs with additional URL parameters can be embedded as well.
-* Media Extractor: prevent PHP notice for some URLs.
-* Publicize: avoid block editor errors when no Publicize connections are available.
-* Synchronization flow: avoid potential fatal errors when updating the plugin from the Dashboard > Updates screen.
-* Sharing: avoid PHP notices when a post object is invalid.
-* WordPress.com REST API: avoid errors when uploading images from a URL.

-= 9.0.1 =

-* Release date: October 6, 2020

-**Bug fixes**

-* General: remove a database optimization task that could potentially cause database issues.

-= 9.0 =
+= 9.1 =

 * Release date: November 3, 2020
 * Release post: https://wp.me/p1moTy-s0E

 **Major Enhancements**

+**Enhancements**

+* Button Block: add a center alignment option to all Jetpack button blocks.
 * Content Options: add new filter to allow theme and plugin authors to disable featured image removal for their Custom Post Types.
 * Dashboard: improve the display of dates in the Jetpack Plan screen.
+* Pay with PayPal Block: improve the styling of the buttons in subscription emails.
 * Podcast Player Block: add option to hide the episode title.

-**Enhancements**

-* Button Block: add a center alignment option to all Jetpack button blocks.
-* Pay with PayPal Block: improve the styling of the buttons in subscription emails.
 * WordPress.com REST API: remove outdated code that allowed non-secure requests to the API, as such requests are no longer accepted.

 **Improved compatibility**